‘From the Bottom of our Hearts, Thank You’

 ‘It was a huge logistical task for Crown and Oaks Queenstown Shores Resort, and I’m just so thankful for their generosity – it is already making such a difference to people in need,’ says Salvation Army PR Director Tim Hamilton.

 Crown is one of only five companies to have received The Salvation Army’s ‘Valued Partner’ Award.
-It’s something they are ‘incredibly proud of’, says James.
-But he adds that without the Oaks coming on board, the project could not have happened.
+It’s something they are ‘incredibly proud of’, according to the company’s leadership.
+They add that without the Oaks coming on board, the project could not have happened.

-‘Thanks to the generosity of Oaks Queenstown Shores Resort, the body corporate and individual owners, there will be additional support provided to a huge community of families, many of whom are desperately in need,’ he says.
+‘Thanks to the generosity of Oaks Queenstown Shores Resort, the body corporate and individual owners, there will be additional support provided to a huge community of families, many of whom are desperately in need,’ Crown’s management states.

 A fresh start at Royal Oak